SaxySam/Git_Instructions/README.md

 ## Pulling Changes

 To pull changes from the remote repository, you must first have the project or folder open within VSC.
-To do this, along the top toolbar select "File" -> "Open Folder", then navigate to your cloned repository and open the folder.
+To do this, along the top toolbar, select "File" -> "Open Folder", then navigate to your cloned repository and open the folder.

 ***YOU SHOULD ALWAYS PULL CHANGES BEFORE PUSHING IF YOU CAN HELP IT***